Introductory guidance to the contract of service, the written statement of particulars, and variations of the contractual terms

 - In some zero-hours contracts the individual will be obliged to accept work if offered, but in others they will not.

 - The pay arrangements and benefits provided may differ from those provided to people doing the same job with a contract offering guaranteed hours.

-Because ‘zero-hours contract’ does not have a specific meaning in law, it’s important for employers to ensure that written contracts contain provisions setting out the status, rights and obligations of their zero-hours staff.
+Because ‘zero-hours contract’ does not have a specific meaning in law, organisations should ensure that their zero-hours contracts set out the employment status, rights and obligations of their zero-hours staff.

 Why use zero-hour contracts?

 Organisations considering using zero-hours contracts should think carefully about the business rationale for doing this, including whether there are other types of flexible working or employment practices that would deliver the same benefits.

 These types of working arrangements are most suited to situations where work fluctuates unexpectedly and where consequently the employer cannot always guarantee work.

 According to our research Zero-hours and short-hours contracts in the UK: employer and employee perspectives, the most common reason employers use zero-hours contracts is to provide them with the flexibility to manage fluctuations in demand, with two-thirds of organisations citing this.
 However, employers also regard zero-hours contracts as a means of providing flexibility for individuals, with the same research reporting that just over half of respondents say they use them for this reason.